List of former zoos and aquariums: Opa-Locka Zoo

-Oxford Zoo

-Oxford Zoo was a zoo in Kidlington, just north of the city of Oxford in Oxfordshire, England.
-It was opened in 1931/2 and closed in 1937.

-Pearl Coast Zoological Gardens

-Pearl Coast Zoological Gardens was a large zoo established at Cable Beach near Broome, Western Australia, by Lord Baron Alisatair McAlpine in 1984 as a tourism venture.
-The zoo eventually expanded to over 60 hectares and included a variety of African antelope, zebra, pygmy hippopotamus, cheetah and a large collection of birds.
-After several years of financial struggle the zoo closed down in late 1992 / early 1993 and the animals were relocated to other facilities.

-Penscynor Wildlife Park

-Penscynor Wildlife Park was a wildlife and safari park located near Neath in South Wales.
-It opened in 1971 and closed in 1998.

 Perry Wildlife Zoo

 A zoo located in Wardensville, West Virginia, that served as a local post office until the 1800s.
 In the 1980s, it opened as a general store, and later as Perry Wildlife Zoo.
 After the zoo closed in 2013, the property was purchased by a young couple, and later became a chicken farm.

-Peshwe Park

-Peshwe Park was a small 7 acre zoo opened in 1953 by the Pune Municipal Corporation where Madhavrao Peshwe had established a private menagerie in 1870.
-Located in the heart of Pune, India, at the base of the Parvati hills, this zoo exhibited animals in traditional cages.
-Starting in 1997, the animals were gradually moved to the Rajiv Gandhi Zoological Park, the last animal being moved out on 16 March 2005.

 Philadelphia Aquarium

 The Philadelphia Aquarium, one of the first aquariums in the United States, was located on the shore of the Schuylkill River in Philadelphia's decommissioned Fairmount Water Works buildings from 1911 to 1962 as part of Fairmount Park.

 Pier 54 Aquarium

-The Pier 54 Aquarium was opened by Ivar Haglud as the Pier 3 Aquarium in Seattle, Washington, United States, in 1938.
+The Pier 54 Aquarium was opened by Ivar Haglund as the Pier 3 Aquarium in Seattle, Washington, United States, in 1938.
 It was renamed during World War II.
 It closed in 1956.

 Rainbow Springs State Park

 Rainbow Springs State Park is a Florida State Park located on U.S. 41, three miles (5 km) north of Dunnellon, Florida.
 There used to be a small zoo complex in the gardens.
 Some of the facilities still exist but are no longer used.